Clinical Policy Bulletin: Peripheral Atherectomy and Thrombectomy Devices

 Aetna considers mechanical or laser peripheral atherectomy (atheroablation) medically necessary in members who meet all of the following criteria:

-Member has symptomatic peripheral vascular disease (limb-threatening ischemia or functionally limiting claudication); and
+Member has symptomatic infrainguinal atherosclerotic arterial occlusive disease caused by atherosclerosis involving the femoral, popliteal, and/or infrapopliteal arteries (limb-threatening ischemia or functionally limiting claudication); and

 Member can not be treated by standard angioplasty techniques alone, (i.e., balloon angioplasty, etc.); and

 Member has an eccentric lesion that does not dilate with conventional balloon angioplasty, or

 Member has vein bypass graft stenosis.

 Aetna considers mechanical or laser peripheral atherectomy experimental and investigational for all other indications, including peripheral atherectomy of the renal artery, visceral artery, abdominal aorta, brachiocephalic trunk and branches, and iliac artery, because its effectiveness for these indications has not been established.